 In keeping with the ways of the “Wade Fly Fishing” series this is as precise a guide book as you can buy.
-The detailed maps will take you to every fly-fishable stretch of streams, as well as to the wade accesses to lakes and ponds in the three watersheds.
+The detailed maps will take you to every wade fly-fishable stretch of streams, as well as to the wade accesses to lakes and ponds in the three watersheds.
 As an added bonus, the reader will learn about the history of each of the villages and towns that the streams cross.
 This region has history, so why not learn a little about it?

 Also known as Wading Luc, Luc Desjarlais is a Canadian living in Sutton in the Province of Québec, a stone’s throw from the Vermont U.S. border.
 An early retiree and dedicated wade fly fisher, Wading Luc has spent the most part of the last 20 years roaming the streams of Northern Vermont and those of the Canadian Eastern Townships pursuing the usual suspects: salmon, trout and bass, but also the unusual pike, carp and others with the fly rod.
-When wintering in Florida you will likely find him in Mosquito Lagoon terrorizing red drum and spotted seatrout and in the St. Johns River pursuing American shad.
+Several years of wintering in Florida find him in Mosquito Lagoon terrorizing red drum and spotted seatrout and in the St. Johns River pursuing American shad.

 The “Wade Fly Fishing” series of guide books covers two geographic areas that are 1,300 miles apart and seemingly have little in common.
 Look closer and you will find two wade fly-fishing paradises in surprisingly preserved natural settings.
 “Wade Fly Fishing” takes you fly-fishing prime waters year-round in paradise settings.